WSO2 Plugin

 Tip

 That’s it!
 Your WSO2 API Manager is now integrated with Treblle.
-All API requests will be automatically captured and sent to your Treblle dashboard.
+All API requests will be automatically captured and sent to your Treblle dashboard through the Global Synapse Handler.